 Collagen: A gel-like supporting substance found in the cornea, skin and other connective tissue of the body.

 Collamer: Hydroxyethyl methacrylate (HEMA)/porcine-collagen based polymer material (STAAR proprietary product).

-Conjunctival Irritation: An irritation of the white portion of the eyeball and inner eyelid.
+Conjunctival Irritation: A reddening of the observable, white portion of the eyeball and inner eyelid.

 Contraindications: Any special conditions that result in the treatment not being recommended.